Surname Law: Implementation

-A children's magazine published by the Ministry of National Education in April 1933 announced that 45 students, including Jewish, Christian, and Muslim, had taken Turkic names in place of Arabo-Islamic ones.
 Government officials, including figures such as Celâl Bayar and Adnan Menderes, were quick to scramble for appropriate surnames in competition with other officials.
+Press publications in the country afforded significant coverage to the Surname law and offered support to people wishing to adopt surnames.
+Even as the January 1935 deadline came, hundreds of petitions had not yet been processed, and those who hurried in choosing a surname announced their choices in newspapers to prevent others from picking the same surname.
+Suspect criminals of the Armenian genocide had sought changes to their surnames to hide their identity and attempt evasion of crimes related to the genocide.

 The adoption of surnames differed from rural to urban areas and by level of education; in some stories of families in Turkey, those in rural areas less connected to the cities would have an official surname and a local surname, with the latter being tied to the intimate community they were surrounded by.
 In other stories, the choice of surname could also be tied to publications, familial authority structure, rejection of certain names at population registries, profession, place names, heroic and tribal eponyms, and objects, among others.
 Generally, the rural population was much less open to the idea of taking a surname, with misunderstanding and resistance present, resulting in an extension to the law.
 Men in the family were given privilege to choose a surname, something which was done very carefully as they could be scarce or even coveted.
 In records of population registries, lists of potential names were included as families had brought different ideas, indicating a process of negotiation.
+In general, the procedure for applying the law was not standardized, including those for minorities.